-In Wisconsin, protestors attack stay-at-home orders as unnecessary — or a government cabal
+In Wisconsin, protesters attack stay-at-home orders as unnecessary — or a government cabal

 What has not been fine, she said, is what has happened to her family in the past month.
-Most of her children and grandchildren work in the service industry, including in salons and restaurants, and all had been laid off several weeks ago as Wisconsin ordered nonessential businesses to close and residents to stay at home to stop the spread of covid-19.
+Most of her children and grandchildren work in the service industry, including in salons and restaurants, and all had been laid off several weeks ago as Wisconsin ordered nonessential businesses to close and residents to stay at home to stop the spread of the coronavirus.
 Out of work and with little savings, they were struggling to pay the bills.

 “I am not saying coronavirus isn’t serious,” Ezzell said.
 “But I have seen a lot of plagues and viruses and all kinds of junk go through in my lifetime, and I have never seen the government close itself down over something I believe I had and resembles a bad flu.
 It’s ruining people’s lives, especially young people who are just getting started.
 They need to get back to work.”

-On Friday, Ezzell, wearing a medical mask and carrying a sign that read “We are ALL needed,” joined an estimated 2,000 people who converged on the steps of the Wisconsin state capitol building to protest the state’s stay-at-home order, which Gov. Tony Evers, a Democrat, has extended to May 26.
+On Friday, Ezzell, wearing a medical mask and carrying a sign that read “We are ALL needed,” joined an estimated 2,000 people who converged on the steps of the Wisconsin Capitol to protest the state’s stay-at-home order, which Gov. Tony Evers, a Democrat, has extended to May 26.

 Was her health at risk?